LucGIS/Trapper/docs/installation.rst

 ************************************

 The project is now set up and ready to use.
-Initialize the database along with the dummy data and run the server:
+Initialize the database along with the test data and run the server:

 .. code-block:: none